signetica/MoonPhase/README.md

-		As the moon phase changes slowly and precision within a few hours is not likely necessary for most applications, using this time provided by the Arduino now(), which will be with the time in seconds from January 1, 1970 in your local time zone, should be fine.
+		As the moon phase changes slowly and precision within a few hours is not likely necessary for most applications, using the time provided by the Arduino now(), which will be the time in seconds from January 1, 1970 in your local time zone, should be fine.

 ### Returned values